-This project would continue the modernization and expansion of the Red and Purple Lines from Addison to Sheridan and from Thorndale to Linden.
-Work would include the reconstruction of track, structures, and viaducts, expanded stations and platforms, and adding ADA accessibility.
-This phase may also include addressing capacity constraints at Howard Yard, construction of infill power substations (based on power needs), and other related infrastructure improvements in this corridor.
+This project would continue the modernization and expansion of the Red and Purple Lines, from the Addison to Sheridan stations and from the Thorndale to Linden stations.
+Work would include reconstructing track, structures, viaducts, expanded stations and platforms, and adding ADA accessibility.
+This phase may also include addressing capacity constraints at Howard Yard, construction of infill power substations (based on power needs), and other related infrastructure improvements within the corridor.
 The project will seek funding from the federal Core Capacity program.

-Blue Line Forest Park Branch Reconstruction (CTA, RSP ID# 93)
+Blue Line Forest Park Reconstruction (CTA, RSP ID# 93)

-This project would reconstruct the Forest Park Branch of the Blue Line.
-It includes full modernization of existing infrastructure, rehabilitation of all track and ballast, ADA accessibility and modernization of stations, upgrade to power systems and other upgrades for future capacity increases.
-The project will reconstruct and reconfigure the Forest Park Terminal and Yard.
+This project would reconstruct the Forest Park branch of the Blue Line.
+It includes full modernization of existing infrastructure, rehabilitation of all track and ballast, ADA accessibility and modernization of stations, and upgrades to power systems and future capacity increases.
+The project will reconstruct and reconfigure the Forest Park terminal and yard.
 The Forest Park Branch Program will be delivered in phases.
-The first phase is funded (\$360,992,660) and includes track work (subway portal to IMD), Racine station and Hermitage Substation
+The first phase is funded (\$360,992,660).
+It includes track work (subway portal to IMD), Racine station, and the Hermitage substation.